mqtthiqs/at-doc/docs/atelier/multichannel.md

 ### Spread

 To control the amount of channel-locality of each generator, playhead or filter most modules provide a **Spread** control.
-If **Spread** is at 0% they will only sound on their assigned channels.
+If **Spread** is at 0% they will only sound on their associated channels.
 When the value is above 0% also filters that aren't assigned to a channel will be processed and mixed in by the specified amount.
 For instance if a [Comb](../modules/comb.md) module had two filters at different frequencies and **Spread** is at 50% the filter assigned to the processed channel would sound at full gain while the other filter would only be half as loud.
 Cursors that visually represent a generator, playhead or filter in a module are drawn using colors representing the assigned channels.
 The higher the **Spread** amount is the whiter cursors will appear in the cursor area.

 Note that the **Spread** parameter has as many [parameter instances](modulation.md#parameter-instances) as there are cursors.
 Meaning that when you modulate **Spread** each filter has its own spread value and will "bleed" to other channels accordingly.